 In Australian society there is a range of complex laws that exist to protect the rights of individuals and to achieve social cohesion.
 VCE Legal Studies examines the institutions and principles which are essential to Australia's legal system.
 This includes the study of the key principle of justice - fairness, equality and access.
-Students develop an understanding of the rule of law, the role of lawmakers and the adversary system.
-They have the opportunity to investigate the criminal justice system as well as aspects of civil law.
-Reforms to the system are investigated.
-The course has a strong focus on real examples.
+Students develop an understanding of the rule of law, the role of lawmakers, key legal institutions, rights protection and the justice system.

 The study of VCE Legal Studies enables students to become active and informed citizens by providing them with valuable insights into their relationship with the law and the legal system.
-The subject equips students with the ability to research and analyse legal information and apply legal reasoning and decision making skills, and fosters critical thinking.
+The subject equips students with the ability to research and analyse legal information and apply legal reasoning and decision making skills and fosters critical thinking.
 Further study in the legal field can lead to a broad range of career opportunities such as lawyer, paralegal secretary and careers in the court and parliamentary systems.